miarond/Webex_Status_Light/README.md

 1. Establish an SSH session to your Pi Zero.
     - Username: `pi`
     - Password: `raspberry`
+    - To change the default password, log in via SSH then run the command `passwd`.
+Follow the prompts to change the password.
 2. Verify Internet connectivity and then begin installing Python 3 and Pip 3 (the Python package manager) by running the following commands:
     - `sudo apt-get update`
     - `sudo apt-get install python3.6 python3-pip`